-To sum up our analysis, the two argumentative games considered in this paper are similar.
+To sum up our analysis, the two argumentative games considered in this paper are similar (on interpretive games cf. Chiassoni 1999).
 First of all, they pursue the same goal: extending a regulation to a case that is not explicitly considered by the law.
 Moreover, some argumentative constraints are pretty alike.
-For instance, relevance is a necessary condition for getting the regulation extended according to the law in both games.
+For instance, relevance is a necessary condition for getting the regulation extended in both games.
 Notwithstanding this, they are not the same game: they display a quite different argumentative path in theory and practice.
 In order to justify a judicial decision, it is up to the judge to decide what game to engage in, assuming that extensive interpretation comes first and analogical extension is (normally) not allowed in criminal law.
+22

 On the basis of these findings, one may claim that analogical reasoning and interpretive extension actually do not have the same upshot.
 Their outcome is the same in the sense that they justify the extension of a regulation to a case that is not explicitly considered by it.
 But this is only one part of the story.
 With extensive interpretation one claims that the case is within the meaning of a legal provision: there is no gap in the law as to the case at hand, and it is so on the basis of a certain reconstruction of legislative intent, the considered legal system, or the goal pursued by the interpreted legal provision.
 Engaging in this argumentative game commits the interpreter to a systemic picture of the regulation.
 On the contrary, analogical reasoning assumes that the case is beyond the meaning of the interpreted legal provision: the court faces a gap that has to be filled.
 And this follows from an alternative systemic picture of the same regulation, a picture where purposes or principles certainly play a significant but different role.
-From a pragmatic point of view, this fact has important consequences as to the future interpretations of the same provision in similar cases, and on the evolution of the relationships among norms within the legal system as well.
-In a nutshell, the proof of the pudding is still in the eating, but also in the consequences that the latter triggers after dinner.